 Official name Windsor and Maidenhead. a city in E Berkshire, in S England, on the Thames: the site of the residence (Windsor Castle) of English sovereigns since William the Conqueror.

 a city in S Ontario, in SE Canada, opposite Detroit, Michigan.

 a town in N central Connecticut.

 a town in S England, in Windsor and Maidenhead unitary authority, Berkshire, on the River Thames, linked by bridge with Eton: site of Windsor Castle, residence of English monarchs since its founding by William the Conqueror; Old Windsor, royal residence in the time of Edward the Confessor, is 3 km (2 miles) southeast.
 Pop: 26 747 (2001 est)Official name: New Windsor

 a city in SE Canada, in S Ontario on the Detroit River opposite Detroit: motor-vehicle manufacturing; university (1963).
 Pop: 208 402 (2001)

 the official name of the British royal family from 1917

 town in Berkshire, Old English Windlesoran (c.1060), literally "bank or slope with a windlass" (Old English *windels).
 Site of a royal residence, hence Windsor chair (1724), Windsor tie (1895), Windsor knot in a necktie (1953).

-Windsor, duke of
+windsor, duke of in Culture

 An English nobleman of the twentieth century who ruled Britain as King Edward VIII in 1936.
 He gave up the throne after less than a year to marry an American divorcée, Mrs. Wallis Warfield Simpson, because British law did not permit a divorced woman to become queen.